AthinaDavari/Lab_Assignments_Applied_Engineering/README.md

     git clone https://github.com/AthinaDavari/Lab_Assignments_Applied_Engineering.git

-In order to build gradeshistogram module and install the jar, run the command in repos' ase2021_practical_assignments directory
+In order to build gradeshistogram module and install the jar, run the command in repos' root directory

     mvn package